centipeda/zynq-benchmark/README.md

 ### Benchmarking
 While logged into the ZX2, check to make sure the desired packages were built in successfully with `which gcc`, `which git`, etc. If not, it may be necessary to rebuild the image.

 Since these benchmarks all involve the compiler, the nature of the compiler flags used can affect the benchmarking results to a great extent (Dhrystone and Whestone moreso than CoreMark.)
 As such, using the same compiler flags between runs and devices is important for getting comparable results.
-All of the following benchmarks were run with the following `gcc` compiler flags: `-O3 -Ofast --mcpu=cortex-a9 -mfpu=vfpv3-fp16 –DNDEBUG`, to keep with [other benchmarks by Xilinx](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/18842551/Zc702+Benchmark).
+All of the following benchmarks were run with the following `gcc` compiler flags: `-O3 -Ofast --mcpu=cortex-a9 -mfpu=vfpv3-fp16 –DNDEBUG`, to keep with [other benchmarks by Xilinx](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/18842551/Zc702+Benchmark), unless specified otherwise.

 **CoreMark**

 1. If you are connected to the internet, `git clone https://github.com/eembc/coremark` to get the [CoreMark repository](https://github.com/eembc/coremark).
 Otherwise, copy the contents of that repository to the root file system through some means.
 Internet access is not required to run the benchmark.
 2. Enter the newly cloned repository, `coremark`.
 3. To run the benchmark, use `make`.
 By default, the run logs are output to `run1.log` and `run2.log`.

-More details about the benchmark are available at https://www.eembc.org/coremark/.
+To use specific compiler flags, run `make` and set the XCFLAGS to a string with the flags.
+To keep with the [other Zynq CoreMark benchmarks that are available at the time of writing](https://www.eembc.org/coremark/view.php?benchmark_seq=2550,1473,1474,1418), we use the following set of compiler flags: ` -O3 -march=armv7-a -mcpu=cortex-a9 -mfpu=neon-fp16 -DPERFORMANCE_RUN=1 -DMULTITHREAD=2 -DUSE_PTHREAD -lpthread -DPERFORMANCE_RUN=1 -lrt`.

+`run1.log` records the performance run, and is where the actual benchmark results are stored. `run2.log` records the validation run, which ensures that CoreMark was run and finished properly.
+More details about CoreMark are available on the [EEMBC website](https://www.eembc.org/coremark/).

+These results were obtained with the scripts in [benchmark_scripts/coremark](./benchmark_scripts/coremark). \
+10-run sample results (iterations/second):
+* Mean: 4961.007
+* Standard Deviation: 0.94126

 **Dhrystone 2.1**